Got your ballot? We have a voter guide for you

-Early ballots are going out to voters in Southern Arizona, which means voters are now deciding which candidates deserve their vote.
+Early ballots are going out in Southern Arizona, which means voters are now deciding which candidates deserve their vote.

 The Star put together a guide to help voters learn more about the candidates.
 We have videos of interviews with candidates, guest opinions written by candidates, written responses to questionnaires, a list of who endorsed candidates, and links to news articles about local races.
 We’ll update the guide regularly between now and the Nov.
 8 election.